Multi-brid DBI Inflation: Conclusion

-In this paper, we extended ''multi-brid" inflation concept to a two-field separable model.
-We defined new fields that simplified the equation of motion, which enabled us to explicitly express the e-fold number in terms of this new field .
-We assumed that the end of inflation surface was known (a waterfall mechanism at the end of inflation can determine this surface ).
+In this paper, we extended "multi-brid" inflation concept to a multi-field separable models.
+Multi-brid idea is based on $\delta \cN$ formalism which depends on slow-roll conditions.
+However it is shown that it is possible to apply $\delta \cN$ formalism to separable models\cite{Garriga2016}, to be more precise we review the the formalism in the appendix.
+In non-canonic separable models each field is minimally coupled to other fields in such a way as each field has its own equation of motion, this independence from other fields permits us to define auxiliary fields which provide a straightforward way to deal with the model.
+We assume that the end of inflation surface is known.
 By equating the variations, order by order, we found the variation at the end of inflation surface in terms of the variations in the fields and replaced it in the e-fold variations.
-Using $\delta\cN$ formalism produced the observational parameters such as scalar spectral index, its power spectrum and local non-Guassianity .
-By using this set-up for the multi-speed DBI model in the speed limit and DBI with constant sound speed, we identified the cosmological parameters; on comparing with observation data, we obtained the numerical estimation for the parameters of these models.
-Such o DBI models are compatible with the Planck data.
+Using $\delta\cN$ formalism, we gain the observational parameters such as scalar spectral index, its power spectrum and local non-Guassianity.
+Our results are compatible with previous work \cite{sasaki1}.
+By applying this set-up to the multi-speed DBI model in the speed limit and DBI with constant sound speed, we obtain the cosmological parameters for these models.

-\section{Acknowledgments}
+\textbf{Acknowledgments}

-The author would like to thank H. Firouzjahi for instructive discussions and useful comments.
+{The author would like to thank H. Firouzjahi for instructive discussions and useful comments.}